 Sensei Travis Boggs - TEAM USA Coach - 2018 JJIF World Championships - Malmö, Sweden

 Sensei Travis Boggs, Owner / Chief Instructor of Kenukan Academy (serving the Kansas City area since 1968 - Johnson County's oldest martial arts academy), was selected as a TEAM USA Coach for the 2018 International Ju-Jitsu Federation (JJIF) World Championship held in Malmö, Sweden.
 This particular team & tournament was historical, as it represented the first time Para Ju-Jitsu Athletes competed at a JJIF World Championship.
+Below are some of the photos from that event:

 Sensei Travis Boggs - TEAM USA Coach - 2016 JJIF World Championships - Wroclaw, Poland